capactio/capact/docs/tutorial/README.md

 - [`jira-installation`](./jira-installation/README.md) - Describes how to install Jira using Voltron, as a showcase of fundamental Voltron concepts.
 - [`content-creation`](./content-creation/README.md) - Describes content creation for Voltron.
 - [`eks-installation`](./eks-installation/README.md) - Describes how provision an Amazon EKS cluster with Voltron installed on it.
+- [`rocketchat-installation`](./rocketchat-installation/README.md) - Describes how to install RocketChat using Voltron.